AI receptionist for cleaning companies

 Booking conversion rate

 What percentage of qualified inquiries turn into scheduled jobs?
-If AI is handling 100 calls and only booking 30 jobs, something's wrong.
-Either the qualification questions are too aggressive, the pricing quotes are confusing, or the available time slots aren't matching customer preferences.
+If the AI is handling 100 calls and booking 30 jobs, something is wrong.
+Either the qualifying questions are too aggressive, the pricing quotes are confusing, or available slots don't match what customers want.

-Track this weekly and compare it to your previous baseline with a human answering.
-AI should match or beat your conversion rate, not drag it down.
+Track this weekly and compare it to your baseline before the AI.
+The system should match or beat your previous conversion rate.

 Transfer rate and reasons

-If you're seeing lots of transfers for pricing questions, your pricing rules need clarification.
-If transfers happen because customers are confused, the script needs simplification.
-The goal is not zero transfers - some calls genuinely need human judgment - but transfers should be intentional, not a fallback for gaps in the AI's knowledge.
+If transfers are happening for pricing questions, your pricing rules need work.
+If customers are confused, the script needs simplifying.
+The goal is not zero transfers.
+Some calls genuinely need a person.
+But transfers should be intentional, not a fallback for gaps in the AI's knowledge.

 Customer feedback on the experience

-A cleaning company that gets this right sees immediate results:
+A Voice AI for commercial cleaning that is implemented right, gets immediate results:

-• Phone gets answered in under 3 seconds, even during the lunch rush
+• The phone gets answered in under 3 seconds, at any time

 • Customers get accurate pricing quotes without waiting for a callback